-An AI database is a specialized data storage and management system designed to support AI models, querying, and machine learning applications.
+An AI database is a specialized data storage and management system that supports AI models, querying, and machine learning applications.
 AI databases optimize resources for an organization and provide data analysis and visualization in milliseconds.

 By the end, you’ll know how to choose the right AI database for your application.